 Red Foxes have been around for eons.
 Their oldest fossils, found in Hungary, date back to the late-Pliocene and early-Pleistocene Epochs, 3.4 to 1.8 million years ago.
 Presumably, foxes found their way to North America by crossing over the Bering land bridge, between 300,000 and 130,000 years ago.

 The word “fox” is derived from the Old English and Old Saxon vohs, Middle Low German vox, and Old High German fuhs.
-The Red Fox, Vulpes vulpes, is in the family Canidae (CAN-uh-dee), which comes from the Latin canis, meaning dog.
-The family also includes wolves, coyotes, jackals, dingoes, domestic dogs, and others.
+The accepted Latin name for the Red Fox is Vulpes vulpes.
+Canidae (CAN-uh-dee) is the family to which it belongs, and the name comes from the Latin canis, meaning dog.
+The family also includes the Coyote, wolves, jackals, domestic dogs, and others.

 The Red Fox looks like a little dog, with a long, pointed snout and triangle-shaped ears.
 It typically has white hair under its neck and on its chest.
 The ears, legs, and feet are dark-brown to black.
 Their eyes, which are a distinctive amber color with vertical pupils, face forward on their head giving them binocular vision like that of a human’s, but they mostly react to movement like cats do.